 The subcostales muscles are located within the same plane as the innermost intercostals.
 They are unique in that they may span one or multiple ribs and become more numerous within the inferior regions of the posterior thoracic wall.
 They extend from the inner surface of one rib to the inner surface of either the next rib or even the one below that.
 This muscle assists the internal intercostal muscles.

 These muscles are found deep within the anterior thoracic wall.
 The transversus thoracic muscles originate from the posterior surface of the xiphoid process and the lower part of the body of the sternum.
-The fibres pass superolaterally to insert into the costal cartilages of ribs three to six.
+The fibres pass superolaterally to insert into the internal surface of costal cartilages of ribs two to six.
 This muscle assists in depression of the ribs.

 This muscle is present posteriorly within the thoracic wall.
 It is split into superior and inferior fibres.
 The inferior fibres originate from the spinous processes of the T11 to L2 vertebrae and attach to the lower borders of ribs eight to twelve near the angle.
 The part of the muscle is thought to depress the ribs.
 The superior fibres originate from the spinous processes of the C7 to T3 vertebrae and attach to the superior borders of ribs two to four.
 This part of the muscle is thought to elevate the ribs.

-This muscle originates from the spinous processes of vertebrae C7 to T11 and attaches to the posterior surface and angle of the rib below.
+Levatores costarum originates from the transverse processes of vertebrae C7 to T11 and attaches to the external surface between the tubercle and the angle of the rib below.
 Its action is to assist in elevation of the ribs.